-Free laptops are unlikely to be top-end powerhouses that would make a NASA tech jealous - they're much more geared towards the regular user.
-You can expect them to charge through office programs, photo and video viewing, Facebook, YouTube and basic online games.
+Free laptops are unlikely to be top-end powerhouses that would make a NASA tech jealous - they're much more geared towards the regular everyday user.
+But you can still expect them to charge through office programs, photo and video viewing, Facebook, YouTube and basic online games.

 Compare all our best-selling free laptop deals at our dedicated free laptop comparison page